 From a consumer standpoint, lead generation marketing may be perhaps the most irritating form of brand promotion in existence.
-However, if you ask a savvy marketer, they will tell you that lead generation marketing is worth its weight in gold.
+However, if you ask anyone at Lucid Advertising, we will tell you that lead generation marketing is worth its weight in gold.
 An entire industry has been built on generating and optimizing leads that put a company in direct contact with potential customers.

 New studies are released almost daily on the correlation between effective lead generation marketing and the success it creates for companies large and small in almost any business arena.